netdata/learn/docs/agent/contributing.md

 New collectors must have the title "[New collector] : [Name of collector]".

+#### Commit messages when PRs are merged

+When a PR gets squashed and merged into master, the title of the commit message (first line) must be the PR title followed by the PR number.

+The body of the commit message should be a short description of the work, preferably taken from the connected issue.

 ### PR approval process

 Each PR automatically [requires a review](https://help.github.com/articles/about-required-reviews-for-pull-requests/) from the code owners specified in `.github/CODEOWNERS`.
 Depending on the files contained in your PR, several people may be need to approve it.